The developer perspective: Video Player

 One argument against mainstream EV adoption is the amount of time it takes to charge.
 And while it’s true that it takes longer to charge than to fill up (depending on the charging method and other factors), that additional time can be put to good use.
-Like to stream video content, for instance.
+Like to take a break, grab some coffee, or stream video content, for instance.

 Video Player is a streaming app that allows Polestar 2 occupants to watch content from a growing number of providers in multiple countries.
 It’s also one of the first apps developed in-house at Polestar specifically for Polestar 2.

 “I’m pretty pleased with the reception (Video Player) has had,” says Polestar developer Oskar Björkström.
 “I feel like it’s accomplished what it’s set out to do, which is to show people the possibilities of the system and to get them talking.”

 Coming from an Android development background, Björkström claims that similarities abound between developing apps for mobile devices and for vehicles.
 Especially with apps like Video Player, which only works when the car is at a standstill, for obvious reasons.
 “If you don’t opt in to have the app run while driving, the system will block the UI when driver optimisations are required,” he explains.
 “Therefore, safety is automatically covered.
 Then it’s extremely similar to ordinary Android development.”

 He also praises the Polestar emulator, emphasizing its usefulness when developing apps for an entirely different type of mobile device.
 “When you do mobile development, you can deploy to a device and get the real experience,” he states.
 “Emulators see use during mobile development too, but it’s completely different with vehicles.
 A good emulator is key.”